gutenbergtools/ebookconverter/HOWTO_FB_TOKEN.md

  - click "extend access token"
  - click debug on the new token
  - verify that "expires" is in 2 months
+ - verify that the token 'type' is 'page'
+ - copy the token

 - paste the token into a new file named `.fb_access_token`